 - 2. Clean the threads of the stack bolt and the clutch with brake cleaner removing all old thread locking material. - 3.
-Assemble the stacks and shoes on the arbor using high strength thread lock material to the stack bolt and tighten to 12.5 ft-lb (17 N-m).
+Assemble the stacks and shoes on the arbor using high strength thread lock material to the stack bolt and tighten to 16 Nm (12 ft-lb, 144 in-lb).